Anglican Church in Central America: Ecumenical relations

 Unlike many other Anglican churches, the Iglesia Anglicana de la Región Central de América is not a member of the ecumenical World Council of Churches.

 Ordination of women

-Within the province, the dioceses represent a diversity of opinions on social issues.
+Within the province, there is a diversity of opinions on social issues.
 Regarding gender equality, the province has dioceses, including the Episcopal Church of Costa Rica, that recognize women in ordained ministry.
 In 2012, the Episcopal Church in Nicaragua ordained two women as priests.

 Human sexuality

 In 2003, the Primate, or Presiding Bishop, of the Anglican Church in Central America attended the consecration of Bishop Gene Robinson, the first openly gay and partnered bishop in the Anglican Communion.
 The Diocese of El Salvador formed a ministry for LGBT people in the country.
 In 2014, the Episcopal Church of Costa Rica, a diocese of the province, has taken steps to welcome LGBT members.
 Also in 2014, the diocese in El Salvador continued to offer a space for LGBT members to "freely express themselves."
 The Diocese of Guatemala elected Silvestre Enrique Romero as bishop coadjutor in 2017.
 Romero, prior to being elected bishop, served in the US Episcopal Church and offered to bless same-sex unions as priest-in-charge.